-Two published RCTs have compared pneumatic compression treatment with and without truncal involvement.
-In 1 RCT, 2 of 4 key outcomes were significantly better with truncal involvement than without.
-This trial was limited by small sample size, failure to adjust statistically for multiple primary outcomes, and use of intermediate outcomes (e.g., amount of fluid removed) rather than health outcomes (e.g., functional status, quality of life).
-The other RCT did not find statistically significant differences between groups for any of the efficacy outcomes.
+Two industry-sponsored RCTs of the Flexitouch system (Tactile Medical), published in 2012, have compared treatment with and without truncal involvement.
+In one RCT, two (of 4) key outcomes were significantly better with truncal involvement than without.
+This trial was limited by small sample size, failure to adjust statistically for multiple primary outcomes, and use of intermediate outcomes (eg, amount of fluid removed) rather than health outcomes (eg, functional status, quality of life).
+The second RCT did not find statistically significant differences between groups for any of the efficacy outcomes.
 The available evidence does not demonstrate that pumps treating the trunk or chest provide incremental improvement beyond that provided by pumps treating the affected limb only.